A culinary tour across Europe to discover the meanings behind the names of some popular food

 Currants are dried grapes, often used in cakes and desserts.
 Currants, along with raisins and sultanas, are used in particular in British cuisine in fruit cakes such as Christmas cakes.

 Their name comes from Greece.
-They were first sold in England as raysons of coraunce, a name with stemmed from the French raisins de Corinthe - named for their origin in Corinth, Greece.
+They were first sold in England as raysons of coraunce, a name which stemmed from the French raisins de Corinthe - named for their origin in Corinth, Greece.

 Sardines

 These small, oily fish are eaten all around the world.
-Their name is believed to originate from Sardinia, as in the waters around the island, sardines were plentiful.
+Their name is believed to originate from Sardinia - as sardines were plentiful in the waters around the island.

 Mayonnaise